J-Fo-S/scu-app-tech/README.md

 ### Week 0

 Hello all, and welcome to the course.
-Before we begin exploring nascent and emerging technologies, let's aquaint ourselves with some knowledge resources for fundamental information technology.
+Before we begin, let's aquaint ourselves with some knowledge resources for fundamental information technology.
 These resources will be essential for us to understand how emerging technologies will relate to information technology, information systems and business.

 #### Online Community and Database Resources
 1. Wikipedia (of course)